JvanKatwijk/dab-cmdline/README.md

 =============================================================================================

-	The use of Python as GUI
+	The use of Python for the GUI

 Current experiments are being done to interface the library to Python 3.
 A wrapper for the API is to be found in the file dab-python.cpp and a simple Python program (not included, available on request) was written to control the library through this interface and to process the resulting sound samples.